 An Overview of Mental Health in Pharr, Texas

 Nestled in the Rio Grande Valley, the city of Pharr is located in southern Hidalgo County.
-Pharr city limits reach to the Pharr-Reynosa International Bridge that spans the Texas-Mexico border and is the primary entry port between Mexico and the United States.
+Pharr city limits reach the Pharr-Reynosa International Bridge which spans the Texas-Mexico border and is the primary entry port between Mexico and the United States.

 Pharr is Vulnerable to Drug Addiction